wmhilton-stoplight/platform-docs/7.-projects/publishing-stoplight-projects.md

 # Publish Stoplight Projects

 The quickest and easiest way to publish is to use Stoplight web projects.
-Web projects are not connected to a repository or version control system, and data is stored in the Stoplight database.
+Web projects aren't connected to a repository or version control system, and data is stored in the Stoplight database.
 Changes are immediately published.

 To publish Stoplight projects: